tnkr-repos/html-css-js/css.md

     active it is simulatenously being hovered upon as well)
     - Use `text-decoration: none` to remove any underlines that default links have; It also takes 3 values - `line_used style_of_line color_of_line`
+- Styling buttons:
+    - They have the `hover` state from links and just the normal state
+    - Often used properties - `border: none; cursor: pointer`

 ## DEV TOOLS